caykey/Xeno-TwitchBranch/README.md

-# Xeno TwitchBranch
+# XenoBranch
-A simple, open source and modular twitch bot.
+A simple, open source and modular Twitch bot.

+# Dependencies
+Both [twitch-bot](https://www.npmjs.com/package/twitch-bot) and [chalk](https://www.npmjs.com/package/chalk) are used in this repository.

+[twitch-bot](https://www.npmjs.com/package/twitch-bot) is required for the main functionality to run this bot and [chalk](https://www.npmjs.com/package/chalk) is optional.

 # Installation
 Download [NodeJS](https://nodejs.org/) and run `npm i` your terminal, ensuring you `cd` to your designated folder.